Paardhiv10/WCA-Competition-Tracker-Extension/README.md

 - Click the extension icon to view competitions.
 - Select one or more countries to see their events.
-- Use the filter icon to refine by event, duration, or month.
+- Check "Notify me of new competitions" in the country selection panel to enable background check alerts.
-- Click "Find Nearest" to sort by distance to you.
+- Click a notification to navigate directly to the competition page.

----
+- Filter competitions by event, duration, month, or registration status using the filter dropdowns.
-Data provided by World Cube Association and robiningelbrecht/wca-rest-api.
+- Click "Show Nearest Competitions" to sort by distance.